cwchentw/lightweight-cms/content/howto/how-to-run-mdcms-on-windows.md

 ---
-title: How to Run mdcms on Windows
+title: How to Run Lightweight CMS on Windows
 mtime: 2021/7/24
 ---

 ## Prologue

-Most PHP-powered sites run on GNU/Linux. mdcms sites are of no exception.
+Most PHP-powered sites run on GNU/Linux.
+Lightweight CMS sites are of no exception.
 Nevertheless, some web programmers prefer Windows during development stage.
-This article illustrates steps to run mdcms on Windows.
+This article illustrates steps to run Lightweight CMS on Windows.

 ## System Requirements